 It is very difficult to give a definitive explanation to the concept of hypnosis, given that it is a process involving the human mind, and of course each of our minds is entirely unique.
 However, it is possible to understand the basic characteristics of hypnosis and this allows us to explore some of the science behind it.

-Hypnosis itself is characterised by a trance-like state, somewhere between sleeping and being awake.
+Hypnosis itself is characterized by a trance-like state, somewhere between sleeping and being awake.
 Whilst we are fully conscious, our mind shuts itself off from external stimuli and focuses purely on the voice of the hypnotist and what it is asking us to do.
-Hypnotised individuals are open to extreme suggestions, well outside the realm of what they would normally be comfortable to do.
+Hypnotized individuals are open to extreme suggestions, well outside the realm of what they would normally be comfortable doing.
 They are deeply relaxed and have a heightened sense of imagination, feeling things are real when they are not.

-Psychiatric hypnotherapy is a common practise in dealing with some negative behaviours including anxiety and phobias.
-It is also effective in some counselling scenarios where bringing memories and repressed emotions can assist in the resolution of a number of problems.
+Psychiatric hypnotherapy is a common practice in dealing with some negative behaviors including anxiety and phobias.
+It is also effective in some counseling scenarios where bringing memories and repressed emotions can assist in the resolution of a number of problems.

-Medical hypnotherapy is a very controversial form of the practise as some doctors and unconventional medical practitioners believe that hypnotic suggestion can lessen pain and symptoms of some diseases, and even cure others.
-The rationale behind it is that if the subconscious believes that it is free of pain or disease then the body respond and will heal itself.
-There is a lot of anecdotal evidence supporting this theory, and indeed many women use hypnotic suggestion in childbirth as a way to combat the pain.
+Medical hypnotherapy is a very controversial form of practice as some doctors and unconventional medical practitioners believe that hypnotic suggestions can lessen the pain and symptoms of some diseases, and even cure others.
+The rationale behind it is that if the subconscious believes that it is free of pain or disease then the body responds and will heal itself.
+There is a lot of anecdotal evidence supporting this theory, and indeed many women use hypnotic suggestions in childbirth as a way to combat the pain.